Posted on 15th October, 2014 by LEO Learning Web Team

 So why is emotional impact in elearning so important?
 In his blog series back in 2010, Nick Shackleton Jones talked about how our emotions affect the way our brains process information.
 If we can attach an emotional response to a piece of information, that information is then easier to remember.
 I think there’s a lot of sense in that.
 What has been your most memorable learning experience so far?
 Can you remember how you felt?

 I really care about this stuff.
-LEO is full of people who also care about this stuff.
+LEO Learning is full of people who also care about this stuff.
 I care just as much about little stuff like poems as I do about fantastically complex scenarios with video drama.
 Learning which has an emotional impact doesn’t have to be expensive.
 We can work with you to figure out the best solution for you and your learners.
 Talk to us today to find out more or download our latest resource to learn how we can transform learning in your organisation with innovative techniques to help you adapt to change.